input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/template.md

 ### Requirements

-*Business requirements, insert links to relevant Github or JIRA tickets, list what platforms are supported, what will not be tested, etc*
+> :memo: **Note:** Business requirements, insert links to relevant Github or JIRA tickets,
+> list what platforms are supported, what will not be tested, etc

 ### Tools

-*Describe what tools will be needed for the testing, if new tools are needed to be developed*
+> :memo: **Note:** Describe what tools will be needed for the testing, if new tools are needed to be developed

 ## ACC framework

-*Use the [ACC framework](https://testing.googleblog.com/2011/09/10-minute-test-plan.html) to help you define the test cases*
+> :memo: **Note:** Use the [ACC framework](https://testing.googleblog.com/2011/09/10-minute-test-plan.html)
+> to help you define the test cases

 ### Attributes

-*The adverbs and adjectives that describe the high level concepts testing is meant to ensure.
+> :memo: **Note:** The adverbs and adjectives that describe the high level concepts testing is meant to ensure.
-Attributes such as fast, usable, secure, accessible and so forth.
+> Attributes such as fast, usable, secure, accessible and so forth.
-The quality metrics document in this repo should and can be used as a guideline*
+> The quality metrics document in this repo should and can be used as a guideline

 ### Components

-*The nouns that define the major code chunks that comprise the product.
+> :memo: **Note:** The nouns that define the major code chunks that comprise the product.
-These are classes, module names and features of the application.*
+These are classes, module names and features of the application.

 ### Capabilities

-*The verbs that describe user actions and activities.
+> :memo: **Note:** The verbs that describe user actions and activities.
-Every capability should be testable.*
+> Every capability should be testable.

 ## Unit tests

 ### Unit tests strategy

-*Evaluate new features and bug fixes introduced in this release, and the extent of the unit tests*
+> :memo: **Note:** Evaluate new features and bug fixes introduced in this release, and the extent of the unit tests

 ### Unit test cases